Current Issues in Professional Psychology (3 CE’s)

 This course will discuss current issues in the psychology field including advocacy and legislation.
 This course helps attendees to make connections to influence public policy.
 It also helps them understand how to seek out and negotiate first jobs effectively.
+The presentation helps these early-career understand the importance of advocacy in their careers and the advancement of the profession.
+They learn about ethical ways in which to pursue advocacy and their own professional careers.
 There are no known risks associated with this presentation.

-- To understand the importance of advocacy and legislation in professional practice
+- Attendees will be able to describe the importance of advocacy and legislation in professional practice.

-- To understand how to develop effective relationships in advocacy
+- Attendees will be able to develop effective relationships in advocacy.

 *National Psychology Training Consortium (NPTC) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 NPTC maintains responsibility for this program and its content.